davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-The thermal transient recorded by the ca. 1.65 Ma eruption of the Crystal Knob pipe is much more recent than the mid-Miocene onset of the slab window.
-Even with a potential reservoir of melt beneath the Coast Ranges, the event itself (along with other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely more immediately triggered.

-Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] may have caused decompression of the lower lithosphere.
-However, Neogene dextral faulting provides a more localized mechanism for transient decompression leading to small-volume melting of the mantle lithosphere.
-Crystal Knob is located ~15 km east of the Hosgri fault, and its host Franciscan complex is pervasively cut by faults and shear zones [@Cowan1978;
-@Seiders1989].
-The Hosgri fault was likely active during the eruption of the Crystal Knob neck [@Dickinson2005; @Hardebeck2010], and theoretical and observational data on intra-continental transform faults [@Platt2011;
+Although potentially sourced from slowly-propagating melts related to the slab window, the ca. 1.65 Ma eruption of Crystal Knob (and other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely proximally triggered by recent tectonism.
+Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] could have caused decompression melting in the lower lithosphere.
+Additionally, Neogene dextral faulting provides a localized mechanism for transient decompression leading to mobilization of small volumes of mantle lithosphere melt.
+Crystal Knob is located ~15 km east of the Hosgri fault, and its host Franciscan complex is pervasively cut by faults and shear zones [@Cowan1978; @Seiders1989].
+The Hosgri fault was likely active during the eruption of the Crystal Knob neck [@Dickinson2005;
-@Titus2007] indicate that Hosgri fault shear could be distributed across 10s of kilometers laterally in the lower crust and upper mantle [@fig:neogene_sections|c].
+@Hardebeck2010], and theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that Hosgri fault shear could be distributed across 10s of kilometers laterally in the lower crust and upper mantle [@fig:neogene_sections|c].

 Elsewhere in the Coast Ranges, Plio-Pleistocene eruptions of small-volume basalts are associated with the traces of active faults.